 Tummy time helps with visual development.
 While on the floor with their toys very close to them, directly in their line of vision, babies get more experience with focusing and tracking.

 5. Sensory Processing

-Babies who spend a lot of time in tummy time usually have better sensory processing.
-They are experiencing the sensation of the carpet, floor or blanket against a large portion of their skin and the palms of their hands.
+Babies who spend a lot of time in tummy time typically have better sensory processing.
+They are experiencing the sensation of the carpet, floor, or blanket against a large portion of their skin and the palms of their hands.
 This helps them process this feeling and feel more comfortable with textures against their skin.

 6. Stretch the Hip Flexors